developer-az/pyFollowerVsFollowing/README.md

 <h2>Youtube video tutorial link: https://youtu.be/ZugkbNARgnU </h2>

 In order to use this:
-  <br>-Please download the code zip file, then extract all to get the folder.
+  <br><br>-Please download the code zip file, then extract all to get the folder.
-  <br>-Remove the given example "following.html" and "followers_1.html" files in the folder.
+  <br><br>-Remove the given example "following.html" and "followers_1.html" files in the folder.
-  <br>-Replace them with your own personal "following.html" and "followers_1.html" files given from Instagram
+ <br><br>-Replace them with your own personal "following.html" and "followers_1.html" files given from Instagram
-  <br> to find this: (Download your data from Instagram then, extract the zip file into a folder, open that folder, and go in connections -> followers-and-following and your "following.html" and "followers_1.html" files will be found there.)
+  <br><br> to find this: (Download your data from Instagram then, extract the zip file into a folder, open that folder, and go in connections -> followers-and-following and your "following.html" and "followers_1.html" files will be found there.)
-  <br>-With the import of the personalized pyFollowerVsFollowing folder into your chosen IDE, run the followerfollowing.py file.
+ <br> <br>-With the import of the personalized pyFollowerVsFollowing folder into your chosen IDE, run the followerfollowing.py file.

   <h5>The terminal will then output the number of people who do not follow you back and list out their usernames for you.</h5>